MoFEM/mofem-cephas/media/paper.md

   rather on the finite element directly.
 Such an approach simplifies code writing, testing and validation, making the code resilient to bugs.

+  Furthermore, `MoFEM` core library provides functionality for developing user modules where applications for particular problems can be implemented.
+This toolkit-like structure allows for independent development of modules with different repositories, owners and licences, being suitable for both open-access academic research and private industrial sensitive projects.

+  `MoFEM` is licensed under the [GNU Lesser General Public License] (https://www.gnu.org/licenses/lgpl.html), can be deployed and developed using the package manager [Spack](https://spack.io), see [MoFEM installation instructions](http://mofem.eng.gla.ac.uk/mofem/html/installation.html) for more details.

 <!--
  ```MoFEM``` is a finite element analysis code tailored for the solution of